visualskyrim/DataEngineerChallenge/README.md

 For the second one, we need it because if some sessions last too long, we will have serious data skew problem.

+***Since 1.1.0***: I'm no longer union the accesses in the previous hour, but put a only single record per user as the watermark of the uncut session for the next hour.
+Please refer to [SessionCutWatermark](./src/main/scala/visualskyrim/schema/SessionCutWatermark.scala).

 #### How should the output look like

 According to the [Analytical goals](https://github.com/Pay-Baymax/DataEngineerChallenge#processing--analytical-goals),